vishnukumar10/WhatsappPrank/README.md

 # WhatsappAutomation
-So I saw this post on Instagram where a guy pranks his friend on messenger by sending automated text messages.
+So I saw this post on Instagram where a guy sends automated text messages to his friend on messenger.
 I wanted to give it a try on WhatsApp by scrapping content off a PDF file.

 What the code does: